-ConocoPhillips Indonesia continued to affirm the company's commitment to the VPSHR through risk assessments, audits, training, and security contract implementation.
+ConocoPhillips continued to affirm the company's commitment to the VPSHR through risk assessments, training, and security contract implementation.

-- Security Contracts and Agreements.
-Wording for security contracts in Indonesia includes: Contractor shall conduct a professional security operation which is based on the following: 1) Laws and regulations of the Republic of Indonesia.
-2) International regulations and/or all relevant international codes of security services, human rights, health, safety and environment as well as ethics and law.
+Security Contracts and Agreements.
+Wording for security contracts in Indonesia includes: "Contractor shall conduct a professional security operation which is based on the following: 1) Laws and regulations of the Republic of Indonesia.
+2) International regulations and/or all relevant international codes of security services, human rights, health, safety and environment, as well as ethics and law.
 3) All Company policies standards and procedures as stipulated in this Contract.
-Incidents of noncompliance with ConocoPhillips' VPSHR requirements will result in a Key Performance Indicator penalty and may lead to the termination of the service contract. - Security Risk Assessments.
-ConocoPhillips Indonesia completed a comprehensive, virtual risk assessment workshop for 2020 that included key internal stakeholders from security, legal, government relations, and communications teams, among others. - Training.
-VPSHR training is included as a mandatory training in the ConocoPhillips Indonesia training matrix and conducted annually.
-All securityrelated functions and other functions with security responsibilities or duties, as well as other stakeholders, undergo VPSHR training.
+Incidents of noncompliance with ConocoPhillips' VPSHR requirements will result in a Key Performance Indicator penalty and may lead to the termination of the service contract."

+Security Risk Assessments.
+ConocoPhillips held a comprehensive virtual risk assessment workshop in 2021 that included key internal stakeholders from security, legal, government relations, and communications teams.

+Training.
+VPSHR training is mandatory in the ConocoPhillips training matrix and is conducted annually.
+All security-related functions and other functions with security responsibilities or duties, as well as other stakeholders, undergo VPSHR training.
 VPSHR training is also included as a requirement in all security contracts.
-An appropriate level of virtual training was conducted for employees and security service and police task force personnel in all field locations and the Jakarta office in accordance with the 2020 risk assessment.
+Virtual training was conducted for employees, security service, police taskforce personnel, and security staff in all field locations and the Jakarta office in accordance with the 2021 risk assessment.